arcy-at/arcy-at/README.md

 Skills: DiscordJS, fucking with stuff

 - 🔭 I’m currently working on Hallucinate
-- :slight_smile: I’m currently learning DiscordJS
+- 🏫 I’m currently learning DiscordJS
 - 📫 How to reach me: HighArcs#0001 on Discord
 - 😄 Pronouns: he/him/they/them